kamranahmedse/developer-roadmap/content/roadmaps/100-frontend/content/101-html/100-learn-the-basics.md

 # HTML Basics

-HTML stands for Hyper Text Markup Language.
+HTML stands for HyperText Markup Language.
 It is used on the frontend and gives the structure to the webpage which you can style using CSS and make interactive using JavaScript.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink badgeText='Read' href='https://www.w3schools.com/html/html_intro.asp'>W3Schools: Learn HTML</BadgeLink>